-Food insecurity rates are highest for single mother households and lowest for elderly
+Food insecurity rates are highest for households with incomes below the poverty line and single-mother households

 Download larger size chart (2048 pixels by 1796, 144 dpi)